 "Oh!
 What is this?"

 Uzura looked at the gear in front of them where Drosselmeyer was staring.
-It was a threesome of feathers designed as if they could be used as quills: one was large and black, like a raven's; one was smaller and yellow, like a duck's; and the last was one that was slightly larger than the yellow one, a white one.
+It was a trio of feathers designed as if they could be used as quills: one was large and black, like a raven's; one was smaller and yellow, like a duck's; and the last was slightly larger than the yellow one, a white one.

 "Hmm…" Drosselmeyer muttered, picking up the black feather and examining it while Uzura gazed up at him.
 "This looks familiar…"